FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 3. Natural Occurrence & Formation

-Maple furanone is naturally found in maple syrup and certain types of honey.
-It is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the heating of food.
-This reaction is crucial for the development of complex flavors and aromas in cooked foods, contributing to the "natural flavor" designation of maple furanone.
+Maple furanone naturally occurs in fenugreek seeds, lovage, and certain types of aged wines and rums.
+It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking and aging processes.
+This compound is often used to achieve a "natural flavor" designation due to its presence in various natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs